-31 December 2019 31 December 2018
+31 December 2020 £'000 31 December 2019 £'000

-£'000 £'000

 Loan notes and PiK notes and interest payable thereon

 Between one and two years - -

-Between two and five years - -
+Between two and five years -

-After five year 105,175 92,771
+After five year 123,195 105,175

-On demand or within one year - 2,762
+On demand or within one year - -

-105,175 95,533
+123,195 105,175

-Shareholder loan notes of £77.2m were issued by Fence Midco Limited on the 15 September 2016 with a final repayment date of 31 December 2025.
+Shareholder loan notes of £77.2m were issued by Fence Midco Limited on the 15 September 2016 with a final repayment date of 31 December 2025, on 11 June 2020 a further £7.0m were issued.
 The notes consist of A and B series notes with both classes of instruments attracting an interest rate of 10%.
 On the 22 December 2016, the Series A notes were listed at cost of £69.5m on the Channel Islands Securities Exchange.
 Corresponding debt establishment costs comprising bank and professional fees of £0.6m are being amortised over the life of the loans.

 Whilst the Shareholder loan notes are repayable on demand, this is subject to a clause which states that they are only required to be repaid to the extent permitted by the Senior Facilities Agreement.
 Under group finance facilities documentation, there are restrictions on the upstreaming of cash out of the banking group to Fence Midco Limited to enable settlement of the notes which is determined by the groups adjusted leverage ratio.
 This adjusted leverage ratio determines the split of Shareholder loan notes liabilities between current and non-current creditors.
 Management have forecast future leverage ratios based on latest performance and cash flow projections.
-Considering relevant sensitivities, Shareholder loan notes are classified entirely as non-current as at 31 December 2019 and it would require either a £1.2m increase in budgeted 2020 EBITDA or a £2.7m increase in budgeted cash balances in order for a reclassification from non-current to current liabilities to occur.
+Considering relevant sensitivities, Shareholder loan notes are classified entirely as non-current as at 31 December 2020 and it would require either a £5.7m increase in budgeted EBITDA or a £14.1m increase in budgeted cash balances in order for a reclassification from non-current to current liabilities to occur.

-Notes to the financial statements (continued) For the year ended 31 December 2019
+Notes to the financial statements (continued) For the year ended 31 December 2020